Support vector machines and Radon's theorem: Background on support vector machines

 \subsection{Solving the SVM optimization problem}

 Now that we have an optimization problem, we need some additional tools to solve it.
-The Karush-Kuhn-Tucker (KKT) theorem can be applied to the SVM optimization problem and provide an optimal solution, provided the original problem satisfies certain conditions.
-The KKT theorem works like Lagrange multipliers.
-Under the right conditions, it takes a bounded lower dimensional problem and turns it into a higher dimensional, unbounded problem which can be solved using calculus.
-The KKT conditions can be found at~\cite{platt1998svmsmo}.
+The Karush-Kuhn-Tucker (KKT) theorem can be applied to the SVM optimization problem and provide an optimal solution, provided the original problem satisfies certain conditions, which can be found at~\cite{platt1998svmsmo}.
+The KKT theorem works like Lagrange multipliers: under the right conditions, it takes a lower-dimensional bounded problem and turns it into a higher-dimensional unbounded problem, which can be solved using calculus.
 Upon applying the KKT conditions to SVMs, the resulting unbounded optimization problem is

-where the $\alpha$'s play the role of Lagrange multipliers.
+where the scalars $\alpha_j$ play the role of Lagrange multipliers.

 From here, we can solve the unbounded optimization problem using a variety of methods.
-In the dual problem, the non-zero $\alpha_j$'s correspond to the $\x_j$'s which serve as the support vectors.
+In the dual problem, the non-zero numbers $\alpha_j$ correspond to the vectors $\mathbf{x}_j$ that are support vectors.
 This defines the desired hyperplane which best divides the two classes of data.
+Indeed (see for example~\cite[Section~7.1]{smola2008introduction}), we have $\mathbf{w}=\sum_j y_j\alpha_j\mathbf{x}_j$ and $\sum_j \alpha_j y_j=0$, where $\mathbf{w}$ is the normal vector to the optimal separating hyperplane.